cpacilio/postmerger/README.md

 ### Evaluate QNMs

 We provide a QNM evaluator.

-See the corresponding [example notebook](examples/qnm_Kerr.ipynb) for advanced usage.
+See the notebook [qnm_Kerr](examples/qnm_Kerr.ipynb) for advanced usage.

 ```python
 ## mass and spin